B-Yan/terminalInterface/README.md

 This is still a beta so there is no .jar yet.
 Here is the quickest way to install it.

-- Make sure you have java 8 jdk, maven and git installed -> 'sudo apt install maven, git, openjdk-8-jdk'
+- Make sure you have java 8 jdk, maven and git installed -> `sudo apt install maven, git, openjdk-8-jdk`
-- Copy all the files from this github repository -> 'git clone https://github.com/B-Yan/terminalInterface'
+- Copy all the files from this github repository -> `git clone https://github.com/B-Yan/terminalInterface`
-- Go to terminalInterface/terminalInterface there should be a file named Makefile -> 'cd terminalInterface & cd terminalInterface'
+- Go to terminalInterface/terminalInterface there should be a file named Makefile -> `cd terminalInterface & cd terminalInterface`
-- Make the file -> 'make install'
+- Make the file -> `make install`

-Everytime you will want to start the app you will have to go to this same folder and enter -> 'make'
+Everytime you will want to start the app you will have to go to this same folder and enter -> `make`

 ## How to use